-Buyer guiltre may also be purchased from the National Technical information Generals and a state of the second control of the second the occupational range has considerable uncertainty.
-The report of the Committee on the Biological Effects of Ionizing Radiation (Ref.
+the occupational range has considerable uncertainty.
+The report of the Committee on the Biological Effects of Ionisting Radiation (Ref.
 1) states that

 "... departure from linearity cannot be excluded at low doses below the range of observation.
 Such departures could be in the direction of either an increased or decreased risk.
 Moreover, epidemiologic data cannot rigorously exclude the existence of a threshold in the 100 mrem dose range.
-Thus, the possibility that there may be no risk from exposure comparable to external natural background radiation cannot be ruled out.
+Thus, the possibility that there may be no risk from exposures comparable to external natural background radiation cannot be ruled out.
 At such low doses and dose rates, it must be acknowledged that the lower limit of the range of uncertainty in the risk estimates extends to zero."

 The issue of beneficial effects from low doses, or hormesis, in cellular systems is addressed by the United Nations Scientific Committee on the Effects of Atomic Radiation (Ref.
 2).
-UNSCEAR states that "... it would be premature to conclude that cellular adaptive responses could convey possible beneficial effects to the organism that would outweigh the detrimental effects of exposures to low doses of low-LET radiation."
+UNSCEAR states that "it would be premature to conclude that cellular adaptive responses could convey possible beneficial effects to the organism that would outweigh the detrimental effects of exposures to low doses of low-LET radiation."

-In the absence of scientific certainty regarding the relationship between low doses and health effects, and as a conservative assumption for radiation protection purposes, the scientific community generally assumes that any exposure to ionizing radiation can cause biological effects that may be harmful to the exposed person and that the magnitude or probability of these effects is directly proportional to the dose.
+In the absence of intentific certainty regarding the relationship between low doses and health effects, and as a censervative assumption for radiation protection purposes, the scientific community generally assumes that any exposure to ionizing radiation can cause biological effects that may be harmful to the exposed person and that the magnitude or probability of these effects is directly proportional to the dose.
 These effects may be classified into three categories:

 Somatic Effects: Physical effects occurring in the exposed person.
-These effects may be observable after a large or acute dose (e.g., 100 rems1 (1 Sv) or more to the whole body in a few hours); or they may be effects such as cancer that may occur years after exposure to radiation.
+These effects may be observable after a large or acute dose (e.g., 100 rems!
+(1 Sy) or more to the whole body in a few hours); or they may be effects such as cancer that may occur years after exposure to radiation.